-The Administrative Services Director Assistant City Manager and/or department directors will respond to all reference inquiries regarding present or former City employees.
+The Assistant City Manager will respond to all reference inquiries regarding present or former City employees.
 Responses to such inquires will confirm only dates of employment, wage rates, and position(s) held.
 No other employment information should be released without authorization and release signed by the individual who is the subject of the inquiry provided.
 However, good faith release of employment information regarding job performance, professional conduct or evaluation of a former or present employee to a prospective employer as authorized by Utah Code Section 34-42-1 is allowed.